Langtang: Economy

 The traditional livelihoods of the Langtangpas have centered around agropastoralism.
-Since the mid-1970s, tourism has grown to become an important source of livelihoods in the Langtang valley.
+Since the mid-1970s, tourism has grown to become an important source of livelihoods in the Langtang Valley.
 Swiss cheese-making was introduced in Langtang in the 1950s by Werner Schulthess.
 Over time, Swiss cheese became a popular product of Langtang, and its production in the valley continues to this day.

 Access

-The nearest motorable roadhead for the Langtang valley is Shyaphrubesi, which is also the base for most treks into the Langtang valley.
-The distance of Shyaphrubesi from Kathmandu is 80km.
-But due to bad road conditions, it usually takes 6-8 hours to drive from Kathmandu to Shyaphrubesi.
-Just as for the Langtang National Park, entering the Langtang valley requires everyone except locals to have the TIMS permit and the Langtang National Park entry permit.
+The nearest motorable roadhead for the Langtang Valley is Syaphrubesi, which is also the base for most treks into the Langtang Valley.
+The distance of Syaphrubesi from Kathmandu is 113 km.
+But due to bad road conditions, it usually takes 6-8 hours to drive from Kathmandu to Syaphrubesi.
+Just as for the Langtang National Park, entering the Langtang Valley requires everyone except locals to have the TIMS permit and the Langtang National Park entry permit.

 Tourism

-The Langtang valley trek, from Shyaphrubesi to Kyanjin Gumba and back, is known to be the third most popular trek in Nepal, after the Annapurna circuit and Everest base camp treks.
-There are several treks that go through the Langtang valley and link it to nearby valleys, like the Helambu valley.
-In most of these treks, one can stay at local 'tea-houses', which are run by locals in nearly every village in the valley, and where one gets basic lodging and food.
-Around 2000, with support of the United Nations Development Programme, some of these were equipped with solar panels so that hikers could shower with warm water.
-There are several mountain-climbing options available too in the Langtang valley, ranging from relatively easy-to-climb peaks around 5,000m high, such as Kyanjin Ri and Tsergo Ri, to technically challenging peaks, such as Dorje Lhakpa and Langtang Lirung.
+The Langtang Valley trek, from Syaphrubesi to Kyanjin Gompa and back, is the third most popular trek in Nepal, after the Annapurna Circuit and Everest Base Camp (EBC) treks.
+Several treks go through the Langtang valley and link it to nearby valleys, like the Helambu valley.
+In most of these treks, one can stay at local 'tea houses', which are run by locals in nearly every village in the valley, and where one gets basic lodging and food.
+Around 2000, with the support of the United Nations Development Programme, some of these were equipped with solar panels so that hikers could shower with warm water.
+There are also several mountain-climbing options available in the Langtang valley, ranging from relatively easy-to-climb peaks around 5,000 m high, such as Kyanjin Ri and Tsergo Ri, to technically challenging peaks, such as Dorje Lhakpa and Langtang Lirung.